SpartnerNL/Laravel-Excel/README.md

 ## Laravel Excel v2.0.0 for Laravel 5

+Looking for Laravel Excel for Laravel 4?
+Visit the [`1.3` branch](https://github.com/Maatwebsite/Laravel-Excel/tree/1.3)

 [<img src="http://www.maatwebsite.nl/img/excel_banner.jpg"/>](http://www.maatwebsite.nl/laravel-excel/docs)

 Laravel Excel brings the power of PHPOffice's PHPExcel to Laravel 5 with a touch of the Laravel Magic.
 It includes features like: importing Excel and CSV to collections, exporting models, array's and views to Excel, importing batches of files and importing a file by a config file.